akashic

 TX-28 stretches from San Antonio's southern suburbs to Laredo along the Rio Grande, and its heavily Hispanic electorate has shifted markedly toward Republicans over the past two election cycles, bucking long-held assumptions about the region's partisan lean.

-Its demographics — a population of 1,021,371, a 37% non-Hispanic-white share, a median household income of $67,512 — situate the district close to national averages on several dimensions.
+A population of 1,021,371, a 37% non-Hispanic-white share, and a median household income of $67,512 describe the district.

 Compare two places, side by side